Table of Contents Search for printer HOME

 For more on ice drilling, see Joel Genuth's Greenland Ice Sheet Project (GISP) site and the official GISP Web site.

-Swings of temperature that in the 1950s scientists had believed would take tens of thousands of years, in the 1970s thousands of years, and in the 1980s hundreds of years, were now found to take only decades.
-Ice core analysis by Dansgaard's group, confirmed by the Americans' parallel hole, showed rapid oscillations of temperature repeatedly at irregular intervals throughout the last glacial period.
-Greenland had sometimes warmed a shocking 7°C within a span of less than 50 years.
-For one group of American scientists on the ice in Greenland, the "moment of truth” struck on a single day in midsummer 1992 as they analyzed a cylinder of ice, recently emerged from the drill hole, that came from the last years of the Younger Dryas.
-They saw an obvious change in the ice, visible within three snow layers, that is, scarcely three years!
-The team analyzing the ice was first excited, then sobered — their view of how climate could change had shifted irrevocably.
+For one group of American scientists on the ice in Greenland, a "moment of truth” struck one memorable day in midsummer 1992.
+As they inspected a cylinder of ice that had been laid down during the last years of the Younger Dryas, they saw a striking change in the ice visible within three snow layers, that is, scarcely three years!
+The team was first excited, then sobered — their view of how climate could change had shifted irrevocably.
 The European team reported seeing a similar step within at most five years (later studies found a big temperature jump within a single year).
-"The general circulation [of the atmosphere] in the Northern Hemisphere must have shifted dramatically," Dansgaard’s group eventually concluded.(56*)
+"The general circulation [of the atmosphere] in the Northern Hemisphere must have shifted dramatically," Dansgaard’s group eventually concluded.
+The finding seemed incredible, and indeed did not get widespread attention.
+Surely the bulk of the change, some 9°C within a decade, was only a local event restricted to the vicinity of central Greenland?(56*)

-Or might the bulk of the change, some 9°C within a decade, have been a local event restricted to the vicinity of central Greenland?
-The first hints of the answer came from oceanographers, who had been hunting out seabed zones where bioturbation by burrowing worms did not smear any record of rapid change.
-In some places the sediments accumulated very rapidly, while in others, the seawater lacked enough oxygen to sustain life.
-The first results, from the Norwegian Sea in 1992, confirmed that the abrupt changes seen in Greenland ice cores were not confined to Greenland alone.
-Meanwhile changes in dustiness were noted in the ice itself, suggesting at least a continental scope for the change.
+It was no longer possible, however, to shrug off severe climate swings over the longer span of a few decades.
+Oceanographers had been hunting out spots on the seabed where bioturbation by burrowing worms did not smear the record.
+In some places the sediments accumulated very rapidly, while in others the seawater lacked enough oxygen to sustain life.
+The first results, from the Norwegian Sea in 1992, confirmed that the decade-scale changes seen in Greenland ice cores were not confined to Greenland alone.
+Meanwhile changes in the amount of dust carried thousands of miles on the winds were noted in the ice itself, suggesting at least a continental scope for the change.
 Subsequent work on seabed cores from the California coast to the Arabian Sea, and on chemical changes recorded in cave stalagmites from Switzerland to China, confirmed that the swings found in the Greenland ice had been felt throughout the Northern Hemisphere.
-The reach of the Younger Dryas temperature step was confirmed by a rapid rise in the level of methane in the ice.
-The gas must have come from far distant emissions, perhaps out of warmed wetlands in the tropics.(57)
+The reach of the Younger Dryas temperature changes was further confirmed by a rapid rise in the level of methane (CH4, a potent greenhouse gas) preserved in the ice.
+The gas must have come from far distant emissions, perhaps out of warmed tundra or tropical wetlands.(57)

 <=>The oceans